Hip Dysplasia In Dogs: What Is It & How Do We Treat It?

 - Walking with hind legs close together (base narrow),

-- Swaying gait (rear end moves back and forth in pronounced fashion)
+- Swaying gait (rear end moves back and forth in a pronounced fashion)

 - Decreased flexion through the stifle and hock so that weight shifts forward onto forelimbs